AlexandreDecan/sismic/docs/behavior.rst

     [...]

+``sismic-behave`` also allows one to check property statecharts while the scenarios are being executed.
+To do so, provide a list of YAML filepath containing property statecharts using the ``--properties`` argument.
+The property statecharts defined in these YAML will be checked at runtime following a fail fast approach (see :py:class:`~sismic.testing.ExecutionWatcher` and :doc:`testing.rst` for more information).

 While BDD can be convenient to identify errors, it is usually not easy to identify where the error occured.
 ``sismic-behave`` accepts an additional parameter, namely ``--debug-on-error`` that drops in a ``ipdb`` (or the default